eparrish64/atlas-hbsm-charged-higgs-taunu/README.md

 It's highly recommended to create a `workAREA` dir and run the scripts from there in order to keep the package clean.

 #### creating the database
+If you need to use the HDBS grid location for the ntuples you must first run. i.e. ``create-symlinks --vers v09 taulep`` This will create symbolic links in the location `hpana/db/symlinks/`

 After the ntuples are finished and downloaded, update the paths in ``hpana/db/datasets_config.yml`` and update the datasets database